 - Student involvement and events

 These are just a few of the countless ways you can get involved at IU.
-Discover other cultural resources, including IU’s culture centers.
+Discover other cultural resources, including IU’s

 - Student involvement: IU has 750+ student organizations—including many for ethnic and cultural groups—plus service and leadership opportunities.

 - Commission on Multicultural Understanding: Join COMU and increase understanding about racism and other forms of oppression.

 - CultureFest: Celebrate IU’s cultural diversity with food, music, and dancing during Welcome Week, the week before the fall semester begins.

 - Fraternities and sororities: IU’s 70+ Greek organizations include some for African Americans, Asian Americans, and Latinos and Latinas.

 - LGBTQ+ Culture Center: Volunteer in the LGBTQ+ Library, plan social events, and more.